google/fonts/ofl/rationale/upstream_info.md

 ## Notes

 The repository also contains VFB files (legacy FontLab format), but the primary source is `Rationale.glyphs`.
 The copyright statement in METADATA.pb references `www.cyreal.org`, consistent with the `cyrealtype` GitHub organization.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Upstream has both compatible sources (.glyphs) and legacy `.sfd`/`.vfb` archives at the pinned commit `b12941d` (upstream legacy: .vfb alongside .glyphs (Rationale.vfb, Rationale-OTF.vfb, Rationale-TTF.vfb)).
+Added an override `config.yaml` in `ofl/rationale/` that references the compatible sources only (`sources/Rationale.glyphs`).
+The legacy archives are retained upstream for historical reference but are not consumed by gftools-builder. `google-fonts-sources` auto-detects the override on the next regeneration of crater's `targets.json`.